-A long-term loan which students can repay after they graduate.
+Private loan programs offer competitive interest rates and borrower benefits.
 Unlike the Federal Direct Loan or Federal Direct Graduate Plus Loan, these loans do not offer the same benefits of a federal loan.
 The student applies directly to a commercial lender.
-It is recommended that the student apply for grants and federal loans before pursuing private loans.
+The Department of Education recommends that a student apply for scholarships and federal loans before pursuing private loans.

 Eligibility criteria, terms, and conditions vary by lender.
 It is important that the student compare loans to receive the best value.